chromaui/learnstorybook.com/README.md

 You'll find the guides and chapters in the [`/content`](https://github.com/chromaui/learnstorybook.com/tree/master/content) directory.
 Content is organized at the guide level.
 Within the `/content` directory, you'll find directories for the current guides that are offered.
 Within each guide directory, you can see the chapters that make up that guide.

-We need help translating Learn Storybook to new languages.
+We love translations of our guides to new languages.
+That helps the Storybook community learn in the language they're most comfortable with.
 [Find out more »](https://github.com/chromaui/learnstorybook.com/issues/3)

 Traditional Chinese translation is converted from Simplified Chinese using [OpenCC](https://github.com/BYVoid/OpenCC).
 Please help us correct any idiomatic errors.

 ## Who made LearnStorybook.com?